lerina/lerina.github.io/html/code/rust-wasm/index.md

 ...
 ```

+`init` is the `default` import.
+Its an initialization function which
+will "boot" the module and make it ready to use.

+`import init, ... from "../pkg/hello_world.js";`

+This is also where we import the `greet` function we made public in our Rust code and accessible in our JavaScript
+with `#[wasm_bindgen]`

+`import init, {greet} from "../pkg/hello_world.js";`

-We also need to wrap the code in an async/await function
+Finally, we need to wrap the code in an async/await function

 So our full index.js is: